 - Insert all of the values into the Clausius–Clapeyron equation to find the boiling point T₂.
 You can also use our boiling point calculator instead and save yourself some time.

-This calculator has the values of P₁ and T₁ set to 1013.25 hPa and 100°C respectively.
+This calculator has the values of P₁ and T₁ set to 1013.25 hPa and 100 °C, respectively.
 These values correspond to the normal atmospheric pressure at the sea level and boiling point of water.
-You need to set different values if you are calculating the boiling point at altitude or are analyzing a different substance.
+You need to set different values if you are calculating the boiling point at altitude or are analyzing a different substance (which is done for you).